The Michelin Le Mans Cup is reserved for cars conforming to the current FIA GT3 homologation regulations as well as the LMP3.

 Among the GT3 that can compete in the series we can see the Aston Martin V12 Vantage GT3, the Audi R8 LMS, the Ferrari 458 Italia GT3, and the new 488 GT3, and the Porsche 911 GT3R, though teams can also enter eligible cars from manufacturers such as Bentley, BMW, Lamborghini, Lexus, Dodge, Corvette, Nissan, McLaren and Mercedes Benz.

 The LMP3 in conformity with the ACO LMP3 regulations will be eligible.

 The Michelin Le Mans Cup will take place over six rounds, with drivers and teams competing for the honour to become the champion.

 Five of the events will be a 2-hour race on the same weekends as the European Le Mans Series, with a special event "Road To Le Mans" in curtain riser of the 24 Hours of Le Mans.

 The “Road To Le Mans” is the flagship round of the Michelin Le Mans Cup.
 This event will be made up of two 55-minute races, the second in front of thousand of fans just a few hours before the start of the 24 Hours of Le Mans.

 Driver crews will consist of two drivers with the first driver being classified as bronze and the second as bronze, silver or gold as defined by the FIA driver categorization list.

-Finally, the 1st GT3 competitor of the Serie will be invited to the 24 Heures du Mans in the GTE Am category and the 5 first LMP3 will get priority to enter the ELMS in the LMP3 class.
+Finally, the 1st GT3 competitor of the Serie will be invited to the 24 Heures du Mans in the GTE Am category.